Roznn/Forecasting-with-R/README.md

 ## References

-* [Forecasting: principles and practice](http://otexts.com/fpp/) online book by R. Hyndman and G. Athanasopoulos
+* [Forecasting: principles and practice](http://otexts.com/fpp/) by R. Hyndman and G. Athanasopoulos (online book)
+*  The Holt-Winters Approach to Exponential Smoothing: 50 Years Old and Going Strong, Paul Goodwin,  Foresight: The International Journal of Applied Forecasting 2010